Lorenzo Fellon: Early career

+Fellon began racing in 2014, winning the Coupe de France PW50.

 2019

 During the 2019 season, Fellon participated in the 2019 Red Bull MotoGP Rookies Cup.
-His season was good, he finished all twelve races of the championship in the points.
-His best result was a fourth place finish in the last race of the season at Aragón.
+He finished all twelve races of the championship in the points, with a fourth place finish in the last race of the season at Aragón.
 He finished the season fifth in the standings collecting 116 points, and was one of only two riders to not retire from any round.